“Jim, what could we do differently?”

 Help you add more value to the business

 Just because you’re right on track with reducing shrink and fighting fraud does not mean that is the only value your analytics can provide.
-Your Client Services rep can surface ways you can protect profits and reduce total loss by improving business processes.
+Your Customer Success Manager can surface ways you can protect profits and reduce total loss by improving business processes.

-In the client visit above, the representative noticed that store managers were responsible for all aspects of cashier coaching.
+In the client visit above, the representative noticed that store managers were responsible for all aspects of coaching associates.
 The rep suggested that the training department be looped in to improve initial training and to create refresher modules that could replace the initial one-to-one coaching for common issues.
-The outcome: Managers had more time to devote to running the store, and cashiers received more consistent training.
+The outcome: Store managers had more time to devote to running the store, and associates received more consistent training.

 Why look beyond the software?

-Members of the Client Services team at Appriss Retail have years of hands-on, retail loss prevention experience.
+Members of the Customer Success team at Appriss Retail have years of hands-on, retail loss prevention experience.
 They openly share their insights when asked, because their goal is to help clients lift company performance.
 Sometimes that means teaching an analytics technique; other times it means asking why there are patterns appearing in the data or why a procedure is in place.

 A final tip from the experts

-Keep asking questions of yourself, your colleagues, and Client Services—your multi-tasking secret to success.
+Keep asking questions of yourself, your colleagues, and Customer Success Manager—your multi-tasking secret to success.

 Carrie Cassidy, Director, Marketing, Appriss Retail